awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 + [Head Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectHEAD.html)

 **Note**
-Encryption request headers should not be sent for `GET` requests and `HEAD` requests if your object uses SSE\-S3 or you’ll get an HTTP 400 BadRequest error\.
+Do not send encryption request headers for `GET` requests and `HEAD` requests if your object uses SSE\-S3, or you'll get an HTTP status code 400 \(Bad Request\) error\.

 ## Using the AWS SDKs<a name="s3-using-sdks"></a>

- When using AWS SDKs, you can request Amazon S3 to use Amazon S3\-managed encryption keys\.
+When using AWS SDKs, you can request Amazon S3 to use server\-side encryption with Amazon S3 managed encryption keys \(SSE\-S3\)\.
 This section provides examples of using the AWS SDKs in multiple languages\.
 For information about other SDKs, go to [Sample Code and Libraries](https://aws.amazon.com/code)\.

 ------
 #### [ Java ]

-When you use the AWS SDK for Java to upload an object, you can use server\-side encryption to encrypt it\.
+When you use the AWS SDK for Java to upload an object, you can use SSE\-S3 to encrypt it\.
 To request server\-side encryption, use the `ObjectMetadata` property of the `PutObjectRequest` to set the `x-amz-server-side-encryption` request header\.
 When you call the `putObject()` method of the `AmazonS3Client`, Amazon S3 encrypts and saves the data\.

-You can also request server\-side encryption when uploading objects with the multipart upload API:
+You can also request SSE\-S3 encryption when uploading objects with the multipart upload API operation:
-+ When using the high\-level multipart upload API, you use the `TransferManager` methods to apply server\-side encryption to objects as you upload them\.
++ When using the high\-level multipart upload API operation, you use the `TransferManager` methods to apply server\-side encryption to objects as you upload them\.
 You can use any of the upload methods that take `ObjectMetadata` as a parameter\.
 For more information, see [Uploading an object using multipart upload](mpu-upload-object.md)\.
-+ When using the low\-level multipart upload API, you specify server\-side encryption when you initiate the multipart upload\.
++ When using the low\-level multipart upload API operation, you specify server\-side encryption when you initiate the multipart upload\.
 You add the `ObjectMetadata` property by calling the `InitiateMultipartUploadRequest.setObjectMetadata()` method\.
 For more information, see [Using the AWS SDKs \(low\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.

 You can't directly change the encryption state of an object \(encrypting an unencrypted object or decrypting an encrypted object\)\.
 To change an object's encryption state, you make a copy of the object, specifying the desired encryption state for the copy, and then delete the original object\.
 Amazon S3 encrypts the copied object only if you explicitly request server\-side encryption\.
 To request encryption of the copied object through the Java API, use the `ObjectMetadata` property to specify server\-side encryption in the `CopyObjectRequest`\.

 **Example**
-The following example shows how to set server\-side encryption using the AWS SDK for Java\.
+The following example shows how to set server\-side encryption by using the AWS SDK for Java\.
 It shows how to perform the following tasks:
-+ Upload a new object using server\-side encryption\.
++ Upload a new object by using SSE\-S3\.
 + Change an object's encryption state \(in this example, encrypting a previously unencrypted object\) by making a copy of the object\.
 + Check the encryption state of the object\.
 For more information about server\-side encryption, see [Using the REST API](#SSEUsingRESTAPI)\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.